httpwg/http-extensions/draft-ietf-httpbis-priority.md

 This document defines the urgency(`u`) and incremental(`i`) parameters.
 When receiving an HTTP request that does not carry these priority parameters, a server SHOULD act as if their default values were specified.

+An intermediary can combine signals from requests and responses that it forwards.
-Note that handling of omitted parameters is different when processing an HTTP response; see
+Note that omission of parameters in responses is handled differently from omission in requests; see {{merging}}.
-{{merging}}.

 Receivers parse the Dictionary as defined in {{Section 4.2 of STRUCTURED-FIELDS}}.
 Where the Dictionary is successfully parsed, this document